Aitous/ENE251/README.md

 |C(19-26) | 9.34 | 759.4 | 17.8 | 0.876 | 308 |
 |C(27-37)  | 5.78 | 875.1 | 14.2 | 1.0465 | 436.5|
 |C(38+) | 3.67 | 1114.1 | 12 | 0.8191 | 722.8 |

+-PartB: In this part we are going to use the mixing-cell model presented in SPE 116823 paper to develop an algorithm to determine the MMP (Minimum Miscibility Pressure) for different compositions of LPG (Liquifed Petroleum Gas) and CO2.
+Next, we develop a routine to compute viscosity using LBC correlations and the corresponding states method.